Mental Illness & Child Custody

 On the other hand, the specific details of your situation may show that your mental health issues do not impair your ability to provide for your child’s well-being.
 If you have sought or are seeking treatment, your symptoms are well-controlled with medication and/or therapy, and you’ve demonstrated your ability to routinely act in your child’s best interests, then a diagnosis may have no meaningful effect on the court’s decision.

-What to Expect When Mental Illness is a Factor in Custody
+What Should I Expect When Mental Illness is a Factor in My Child Custody Case?

 If your ex is arguing that your mental health condition should disqualify you from sharing physical and/or legal custody of your children, the court will not simply take their word for it.
 Both sides will need to provide evidence that either supports the case for limited contact or shows that it is not appropriate.
 This can include medical records, therapy reports, testimonials from reliable sources as to your mental health and parenting, and similar records.